pustotnik/zenmake/docs/config-actions.rst

         :ref:`includes<buildconf-taskparams-includes>`
         and :ref:`libpath<buildconf-taskparams-libpath>` affect this type of action.

-    ``do`` = ``check-programs``
+    ``do`` = ``find-program``
         *Parameters*: ``names``, ``paths``,  ``var`` = '', ``mandatory`` = True.

         *Supported languages*: all languages supported by ZenMake.

-        Check existence of programs from list in the ``names``.
+        Find a program.
+        Parameter ``names`` must be used to specify one or more possible file names for the program.
+Do not add an extension for portability.

-        Parameter ``paths`` can be used to set paths to find these programs, but usually you don't need to use it.
+        Parameter ``paths`` can be used to set paths to find the program, but usually you don't need to use it because by default system environment variable ``PATH`` is used.
+Also the Windows Registry is used on MS Windows if the program is not found.

         Parameter ``var`` can be used to set :ref:`substitution<buildconf-substitutions>` variable name.
         By default it's a first name from the ``names`` in upper case.
-        If this name is found in enviroment then ZenMake will use it instead of trying to find selected program.
+        If this name is found in environment variables, ZenMake will use it instead of trying to find the program.
 Also this name can be used in parameter :ref:`run <buildconf-taskparams-run>` like this:

         .. code-block:: python

             'foo.luac' : {
                 'source' : 'foo.lua',
-                'config-actions' : [ dict(do = 'check-programs', names = 'luac'), ],
+                'config-actions' : [ dict(do = 'find-program', names = 'luac'), ],
-                # var 'LUAC' will be set in 'check-programs' if 'luac' is found.
+                # var 'LUAC' will be set in 'find-program' if 'luac' is found.
                 'run': '${LUAC} -s -o ${TGT} ${SRC}',
             },